 Cloud & Edge Computing

 Digital twin solutions feed on data to generate information that manufacturers could rely on in making decisions.
 Cloud computing allows organizations to store and operate large volumes of data, which would be nearly impossible to accomplish on-premises.
-The digital twin data is stored in a secure cloud environment and could be accessed from any location.
+By storing digital twin data in a secure cloud environment, you can access them from any location.

-The term “edge computing” refers to the data processing technique, which distributes processing capacities closer to the data source, rather than moving the data to a processing facility.
+The term “edge computing” refers to the data processing technique.
+This technique distributes processing capacities closer to the data source, rather than moving the data to a processing facility.

-To take full advantage of the digital twin technology, at least part of your enterprise operation should rely on a cloud-based infrastructure.
-At Visartech, we offer advanced cloud computing services, from cloud consulting and cloud migration to data engineering to building business-specific SaaS apps.
+To take full advantage of the digital twin technology, you should rely on a cloud-based infrastructure.
+At Visartech, we offer advanced cloud computing services.
+They can include cloud consulting, cloud migration, data engineering, or building SaaS apps.
 The technologies we use include the following.

 - Database building – Microsoft SQL Server, MySQL, PostgreSQL, MongoDB, Redis, Azure Cosmos DB, Azure Table Storage, and Amazon DynamoDB.